-Text Books, Supplies, Materials and Fees
+Textbooks, Supplies, Materials and Fees

 The school provides books for use in classes.
-Books are loaned to students and it is understood that students are responsible for their care.
-If a book is lost or missing, the student must pay the price of a new book to replace it.
-The money paid for a lost book will be refunded if the book is found at a later time.
-Students may be required to pay for damaged books.
-Fees may be assessed for materials used in classrooms for project work beyond the course requirement.
+The books are loaned to students and it is understood that students are responsible for their care.
+If the book is lost or misplaced, the student must pay the price of a replacement book.
+The money paid to replace a lost book will be refunded if the book is found at a later time.
+Students must also pay for damaged books.
+The student will not receive their yearbook at the end of the school year until all materials and fees due that year are paid.
+Fees may be assessed for materials used in classrooms for project work beyond the course requirements.